vpalombo/PANEV/README.md

 The files comprise:

 -   for genomic dataset:
     -   *entrez\_genelist.txt* and *ensembl\_genelist.txt*.
-Two examples of genes list files for genomic data preparation with entrez ID and ensembl ID annotation, respectively;
+Two examples of gene list files for genomic data preparation with entrez ID and ensembl ID annotation, respectively;
     -   *data.txt*.
 An example of gene list file properly formatted, ready to run PANEV main functions.
 -   For transcriptomic dataset:
     -   *entrez\_expr\_genelist.txt* and *ensembl\_expr\_genelist.txt*.
-Two examples of gene list files for transcriptomic data preparation with corresponding FC and p-value in entrez ID and ensembl ID annotation, respectively;
+Two examples of gene list files for transcriptomic data preparation with the corresponding FC and p-value in entrez ID and ensembl ID annotation, respectively;
     -   *exprdata.txt*.
 An example of differentially expressed genes (DEG) list properly formatted and ready to run PANEV main functions;
     -   *expr\_listPath.txt*.
 An example file containing the list of main pathways of interest (1L) with the corresponding expression estimated scores \[i.e. flux values obtained by Dynamic Impact Approach (Bionaz et al., 2012)\].